kptdev/kpt/site/guides/namespace-provisioning-ui.md

 - In `Repository Authentication`, either create a new secret, or optionally select the same secret in the Authentication Secret dropdown you created for registering blueprint repository.
-- In `Repository Content`, be sure to select Deployments.
+- In `Repository Content`, select Deployments.
-- In `Upstream Repository`, select from the already registered Blueprint repositories.

 Once the repository is created, use the breadcrumbs (upper left) to navigate back to the Repositories view.